Harold Cohen

 1966 Represents England, together with four other artists, at the XXXIII Biennale di Venezia.

 1968 Moves to San Diego, CA, USA.
-Visiting professor in fine art at the University of California, San Diego.
-First computer graphics.
+Visiting and then permanent positions as professor of fine art at the University of California, San Diego, Visual Arts Department.

 1969 Full professor at University of California, San Diego.
 Head of the department of fine art until 1971.

-1971 First appearance of »A Computer-Controlled Drawing Machine« at the Fall Joint Computer Conference.
+1971 First appearance of »A Computer-Controlled Drawing Machine« at the Fall Joint Computer Conference in Las Vegas, NE. (as part of the computing industry exhibition under auspices of the Data General Company.

 1973-75 Visitor to the Laboratory for Artificial Intelligence at Stanford University (California).